pakizarashid/thesis/README.md

 holding flat — reported honestly as a real cost, not rounded up to "free."
 ACC remains well above chance (0.66 vs. 0.5), so the watermark survives meaningfully, just not without cost.
-F5-TTS/CosyVoice/MaskGCT composability (PGD + Route 2 checkpoint, cloned through each architecture) has not yet been measured.
+F5-TTS/CosyVoice/MaskGCT composability (PGD + Route 2 checkpoint, cloned through each architecture) has not yet been measured — the XTTS-v2 result above is the only composability number so far.

-**Status: Route 2 (msg_processor training, either rank) is the current leading candidate for Stage 4's contribution.** Detector-only vs. +msg_processor is a settled, well-replicated finding (two datasets).
+**Status: Route 2 (msg_processor training, rank 2) is Stage 4's contribution.** Detector-only
+vs. +msg_processor is a settled, well-replicated finding (two datasets).
 The quality/SIM cost is a settled negative result (three levers ruled out).
-Rank-2 is the current best checkpoint (best ACC, fewest parameters) and is statistically equivalent to rank-8 everywhere it's been tested.
-CosyVoice cross-cloner validation is now done (0.767 -> 0.880, a real generalization of the Route 2 gain to a third cloner).
-Remaining before this stage can be called complete: MaskGCT cross-cloner validation, and composability against CosyVoice/MaskGCT/F5-TTS.
+Rank-2 is the best checkpoint (best ACC, fewest parameters) and statistically tied with rank-8 everywhere it's been tested.
+Cross-cloner validation is complete across all four architectures (0.767 → 0.880 on CosyVoice, 0.914 → 0.959 on MaskGCT, both real generalizations of the Route 2 gain, not an F5-TTS-only effect).
+Only thing left before this stage is fully closed out: composability (PGD + Route 2 checkpoint) against CosyVoice, MaskGCT and F5-TTS — currently measured only against XTTS-v2.

 ---